sylus-squared/skidX/README.md

 Support for multiple VM's at once<br/>
 ### V2
 Integration with isthisarat to help with verdicts <br/>
+(isthisarat has no api for submissions so this might not happen) <br/>
 Virus total integration for comments and such <br/>
-Automated writing of mediafire reports based (just the description not actually submitting them) <br/>
+Automated writing of mediafire reports (just the description not actually submitting them) <br/>
 Geolocation of requests <br/>
 Script for automatically finding and downloading samples <br/>

-*There will most likely be a more I have forgotten to add and this list will change*
+*There will most likely be more I have forgotten to add and this list will change*